frederikgramkortegaard/eridu/README.md

 :pushpin: [Project Description](https://github.com/frederikgram/eridu/blob/master/projectdescription.pdf)

-:speech_balloon: The reader is advised to look at section *8* regarding performance evaluation in the attached thesis to get an overview of the viability of the language.
+:speech_balloon: The reader is advised to look at section _8_ regarding performance evaluation in the attached thesis to get an overview of the viability of the language, as well as comparisons to C and C++.

 ---